AlexDs20/Fluid-Simulation/README.md

 The values of *rho* and *dynvis* are not currently used.
 I hesitated between requesting physical inputs values or dimensionless inputs.

-Currently the inputs should be dimensionless and these parameters are hence useless.
+Currently the inputs should be dimensionless and the parameters *rho* and *dynvis* are hence useless.

 The *wW*, *wE*, *wS*, *wN* can take 5 values: 1, 2, 3 ,4 or 5.